 If these sharp pieces are swallowed, they can perforate your dog’s stomach or small intestines, causing severe abdominal pain followed by life-threatening infection.
 Make sure to contact your veterinarian if your dog is showing any signs of abdominal pain and gastrointestinal upset.
 For a list of things your dog can safely chew, please read my article: Safe Chew Toys for Dogs.

 Is there room for dessert?
-Next, let’s dive into the hidden dangers lurking behind Thanksgiving desserts.
+Now that we’ve discussed the main meal, let’s dive into the hidden dangers lurking behind three Thanksgiving dessert items.

 You might already know that chocolate is toxic for dogs.
 The toxic compound, called theobromine, is present in differing amounts depending on the type of chocolate.
 Darker, more bitter chocolates have higher amounts of theobromine while white chocolate has very little.
 Baking chocolate has the highest concentration of theobromine.